Fitzroy High School

-Fitzroy High School is a school catering for Years 7 to 10, located in Falconer Street, Fitzroy, Melbourne, Australia.
+Fitzroy High School is a state school catering for Years 7 to 10, located in Falconer Street, Fitzroy, Melbourne, Australia.
 The school was first opened in 1915, but closed in 1992.
 After a long community campaign, it re-opened in 2004.

 History

 The Fitzroy Central School as it was first known, opened for the 1915 school year, admitting students from Grades 5 to 8.
 In 1957, it received its current name, and was allowed to take students up to Year 12.
 In 1988, it merged with Exhibition High School, but retained its original site.

 Closure

 After coming to power in 1992, then-Victorian Premier Jeff Kennett embarked on an array of budget cuts in an attempt to restore the state's flagging finances.
 As a result, the decision was made to close a significant number of schools across the state.
 Fitzroy High was one of the first to be earmarked for closure, and it shut down at the end of the 1992 school year.

 After its closure, the local community feared that the site, which had been public land ever since 1871, would be sold for development.
 Community groups decided to occupy the site, in an attempt to prevent its sale, and in a widely publicised campaign, maintained a 24-hour vigil for fourteen months.
 People occupied the site in four-hour shifts, or slept overnight in the principal's office or administration wing.